rust-lang/rfcs/text/0000-alloca.md

 increase memory fragmentation, possibly slightly degrading allocation performance further down the road.

-If Rust included this zero-cost abstraction, more of these algorithms could run at full speed – and would be available on systems without an allocator, e.g. embedded, soft-real-time systems.
+If Rust included this zero-cost abstraction, more of these algorithms could run at full speed – and would be available on systems without an allocator, e.g. embedded, soft- or hard-real-time systems.
 The option of using a fixed slice up to a certain size and using a heap-allocated slice otherwise (as afforded by [SmallVec](https://crates.io/crates/smallvec)-like classes) has the drawback of decreasing memory locality if only a small part of the fixed-size allocation is used – and even those implementations could potentially benefit from the increased memory locality.